johnjago/johnjago.com/content/projects.md

 	title="Pitch"
 	description="In high school, I made a pitch calling card generator for the school’s softball coach.
 When the coach told me that the legacy Java [desktop app](#pitch-card-generator) could no longer run, I recreated it with Next.js." years="2021 to present"
-	users="7K visitors per year"
 	link="https://pitch-iota.vercel.app"
-	linkText="open the app"
 >}}

 {{< project
 	title="高彰的小笔记"
 	description="In 2019, I began taking Mandarin Chinese classes at my university, and after a couple semesters I wanted to continue learning.
-I write short essays to keep practicing what I’ve learned." years="2021 to present"
+I write short essays to keep practicing." years="2021 to present"
 	link="https://gaozhang.co"
 >}}